 }

-The paths at the end are the allowed directories.
+The paths define the allowed directories.
 The server will refuse to access anything outside these paths.
-This is the security model — and it’s the most important thing to understand about this server.
+This is the security model — explicit, visible, constrained.

 Setup difficulty: Easy.
 One config block, no API keys, no authentication.
-If you have Node.js installed, you’re done in under a minute.
+If you have Node.js (or Docker) installed, you’re done in under a minute.

 What Works Well

 The sandboxing model is correct.
 You define allowed directories upfront.
 The server enforces boundaries.
-This is how file access should work for AI agents — explicit, visible, constrained.
-An agent can’t accidentally (or intentionally) wander into your .ssh directory unless you explicitly allow it.
+This is how file access should work for AI agents — an agent can’t accidentally (or intentionally) wander into your .ssh directory unless you explicitly allow it.

 read_multiple_files saves round trips.
 Reading several files in one call instead of making five sequential requests is a real performance improvement.
 Small detail, good design.